Spinach Omelette with Stilton

-It is very important here that you use waxy potatoes, or potatoes that are perfect for grilling to make sure that they keep their shape well.
-Believe it or not but presentation is also part of a meal!
-Be generous with the freshly ground black pepper in the end.
-The strong blue cheese can handle that little extra heat pretty well.
-Just don’t add any salt here.
+It is very important here that you use waxy potatoes, or potatoes that are perfect for grilling because they need to keep their shape.
+Believe it or not, presentation is also part of a meal!
+Be generous with the freshly ground black pepper in the end because the strong blue cheese can handle that extra heat pretty well.
+Just don’t add any salt.
 That Stilton blue cheese is salty enough already.
-Enjoy this one!
+Enjoy!

 - 6 medium waxy potatoes